digital-wolf-farm/html-css-style-guide/style/styleguide.md

     * Stylesheet should be ended with a new line - rule: `"no-missing-end-of-source-newline": true`.
     * One adjacent empty line is enough to divide visually code into parts - rule: `"max-empty-lines": 1`.
     * I found indentation equals to 4 spaces as more readable - rule: `"indentation": 4`.
-    * Styles are not expanded as JavaScript code, so 80 characters of line lenght is enough and allow to open to stylesheets next to each other on average screen without scrolling - rule: `"max-line-length": 80`
+    * Styles are not expanded as JavaScript code, so 80 characters of line lenght is enough and allow to open to stylesheets next to each other on average screen without scrolling - rule: `"max-line-length": 80`.
-    * No whitespace at the end of line is allowed - rule: `"no-eol-whitespace": true`
+    * No whitespace at the end of line is allowed - rule: `"no-eol-whitespace": true`.

-**max-nesting-depth**
-**Commenting files, tables of content**
+    * Nesting of rulesets introduced by Sass is nice feature which save a lot of code but in practice it should be avoided as introducing non reusable classes, non modular architecture and long selectors in output CSS files.
+Whole nested rulesets should as well be visible on screen to avoid poor readability.
+It should be used only with pseudo-classes, pseudo-elements and media queries.
+More about nesting in another sections.
+As general rule should be agreed max level of nesting limited to 2 (at-rules e.g. media queries aren't taken into this limit) - rule: `"max-nesting-depth": 2`.

+    Example of nesting rulesets:
+    ```css
+    .class-1 {
+        .class-2 { <- 1st level of nesting
+            p { <- 2nd level of nesting
+                color: #fef;
+                font-size: 16px;
+            }
+        }
+    }

+    .class-3 {
+        @media screen and (min-width: 1024px) { <- 1st level of nesting
+            p { <- 2nd level of nesting
+                color: #fef;
+                font-size: 16px;
+            }
+        }
+    }

+    @media screen and (min-width: 1024px) { <- ignored media query at root level
+        .class-4 {
+            p { <- 1st level of nesting
+                color: #fef;
+                font-size: 16px;
+            }
+        }
+    }
+    ```

+3. Writing code

+    * All names should be written in lowercase with hyphens (except selectors in BEM methodology) - rules:
+        `"at-rule-name-case": "lower"`
+        `"color-hex-case": "lower"`
+        `"function-name-case": "lower"`
+        `"media-feature-name-case": "lower"`
+        `"property-case": "lower"`
+        `"selector-pseudo-class-case": "lower"`
+        `"selector-pseudo-element-case": "lower"`
+        `"selector-type-case": "lower"`
+        `"unit-case": "lower"`
+        `"value-keyword-case": "lower"`.

+4. Documenting code

+    * CSS is a markup language which doesn't document itself.
+When taken into consideration different browser support with their quirks, all hacks to get desired effect displayed, proper documentation of code is necessary.
+    * It's a good practice to start all stylesheets, when style is divided into files, with short note of content of the file.
+    * Parts of file containing styles applying to different elements should also be divided by at least titles into sections.
+    * All unclear code, hacks, browser support should be commented.
+    * More about format and rules concerning comments in coming section.

+5. Naming elements

+**TODO: DEVELOP**

 ## 4. Structure of CSS ruleset